cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## Subvolume Kinetic Monte Carlo

-We use the stochastic lattice model and perform subvolume KMC simulations for our numerical calculation as described in the reference paper {CITATION NEEDED HERE}.
+We use the stochastic lattice model for particle diffusion in an inhomogeneous media [1] and perform subvolume KMC simulations for our numerical calculation as described in the reference paper {CITATION NEEDED HERE}.
 1. Domain patch is divided into &K; cells.
 2. System start state is M particles uniformly distributed along all cells; so 1 particle in each cell.
 3. Calculate transition rates W(N,&tau;) of each lattice cell.